Azul Wasi (The Blue House)

 Gift Aid

-If you would like to Gift Aid a donation, please put it in one of the white envelopes which are in the pews (you will need to complete the form on the envelope and label it Azul Wasi or Blue House).
-Alternatively, you can download the Gift Aid form [pdf] or contact the treasurer to ask for a copy.
+If you would like to Gift Aid a donation, please put it in one of the white envelopes which are in the pews in St Andrew’s Church (you will need to complete the form on the envelope and label it Azul Wasi or Blue House).
+Alternatively, you can download the Gift Aid Form or ask us for a copy.

 Chris and Mary Pountain